The Stewart Reid Band

 But don't go asking the poor guy for Mariah Carey etc... we all have limits lol.

-Can you take any requests on the night?
+Can you take requests on the night?

 Absolutely!
 We love asking for requests.
 If we know it, we'll play it!